MP Promotions: History

+Notable events

 Fight of Champions

 MP Promotions signed up with Astro SuperSport, the Malaysia-based broadcasting group for the exclusive rights to air the “Fight of Champions” match between eight-time world boxing champion Manny Pacquiao and current WBA (Regular) welterweight champion Lucas Matthysse of Argentina, on July 15, 2018 at the Axiata Arena in Kuala Lumpur, Malaysia.
-Which will also feature three other world title fights in the undercard, will be broadcast live in over 100 countries worldwide, including the United States, South America, Europe, Africa, the Middle East, the Asia Pacific region, Caribbean and Oceania.
-Pacquiao ended the bout in the seventh round when he floored Matthysse again for the TKO win – his first stoppage win since 2009 becoming the new WBA (Regular) welterweight champion.
+It also featured three other world title fights in the undercard, and was broadcast live in over 100 countries worldwide, including the United States, South America, Europe, Africa, the Middle East, the Asia Pacific region, Caribbean and Oceania.

+Pacquiao ended the bout in the seventh round when he floored Matthysse again for the TKO win – his first stoppage win since 2009, becoming the new WBA (Regular) welterweight champion.

 Thrilla in Manila: The 50th Anniversary

-Incoming October 29, 2025 MP Promotions and Blow by Blow presents the event which is meant as the 50th anniversary commemoration of the original Thrilla in Manila 1975 fight between Muhammad Ali and Joe Frazier.
-Leading by the main event by Melvin Jerusalem vs Siyakholwa Kuse title bout there are also some notable MP boxer will be include, Olympic Bronze medalist Eumir Marcial, Carl Jammes Martin, former unified champion Marlon Tapales, and also Nico Ali Walsh the great grandson of Muhammad Ali will also participate on the event.
+On October 29, 2025, both the promotion and the Filipino TV program Blow by Blow presented an event that took place at the Araneta Coliseum, which also paid homage to the 50th anniversary of the original Thrilla in Manila 1975 fight between Muhammad Ali and Joe Frazier.
+The event was led by the reigning WBC mini-flyweight champion Melvin Jerusalem vs Siyakholwa Kuse, alongside some notable boxers under the MP Promotions banner such as the Olympic Bronze medalist Eumir Marcial, Carl Jammes Martin, former unified super bantamweight champion Marlon Tapales, as well as Nico Ali Walsh, the great grandson of Muhammad Ali, who also participated in the event.